JSBmanD/docs/pages/exports/webhooks.md

 ## Overview

-!!! note
+[block:callout]
+{
+  "type": "info",
+  "title": "Legacy Webhooks",
-    You are viewing docs for our legacy Webhooks system.
-We recommend viewing docs on the newer [Webhooks](/exports/ua-webhooks/) offering, which is powered by [People-Based Attribution](/dashboard/people-based-attribution).
+  "body": "You are viewing docs for our legacy Webhooks system.
+We recommend viewing docs on the newer [Webhooks](/exports/ua-webhooks/) offering, which is powered by [People-Based Attribution](/dashboard/people-based-attribution)."
+}
+[/block]

 Branch’s webhook system allows you to receive install and down funnel event data from us as it occurs, for install attribution or conversion funnels in your own database.
 You simply need to specify a URL for us to send all this data to.